How to Get the Overseas Job You Want

-Like we said earlier, your dream job will not just magically fall into your lap.
+As we said earlier, your dream job will not just magically fall into your lap.
 Don’t be a Juan Tamad, instead, be a Juan Sipag.
-Some things you have to remember in preparing well for your interview is:

 - Make sure your resume has no typos or mistakes and always include a cover letter.
-Be sure totailor your resume for the job you are applying for.
+Be sure to tailor your resume for the job you are applying for.
 Don’t just use a standard resume template that you send out to all the jobs you are applying for.
 Highlight the things relevant to the job.
 For example, if you are applying for a job that requires customer service skills, be sure to highlight any customer service experience you have on your resume.

 - Research the company’s background and be sure to check their website.
 Interviewers always like it when you have done your homework and research and you can show that you know something about the company.

-- Dress appropriately and neatly for your interview.
-The first impression the interviewer has of you is most important.
+- Dress to impress for your interview.
+The first impression is key.

 Get relevant experience

-As with every job, it is important (though not always essential.
-For example, if you want to be a photographer, maybe a stint as a photographer’s assistant will help you pursue a future job abroad.
-Brushing on your editing skills can also support you in this dream.
+As with every job, experience is important, but not always essential.
+For example, if you want to be a photographer, a stint as a photographer’s assistant might help you pursue a future job abroad.
+Brushing up on your editing skills can also support you in this dream.

 Win the interviewer over with your cover letter